Sometimes, marketing isn’t given the money or manpower it needs to truly succeed in the hyper-competitive B2B landscape.

-You can take photos, make video, write blog posts.
+You can take photos, make videos, write blog posts.
 Whatever you’d like.
-Just put out content and put it out there.
+Just create content and put it out there.

 Give Away Some of Your Best Stuff for Free

 This is the oldest trick in the content marketing book.
-Make something valuable… and make it free.
+Make something valuable, then make it free.

 This might seem counterintuitive, why would you give away something if you have a low budget as it is?

 Giving away a free webinar, online class, ebook, etc. is a great tactic to make potential customers trust and like your brand.

 They say talk is cheap – and it is.